One of the old Hanuman temples of Kolar

 Sri Anjaneya

-Sri Anjaneya is facing west and is seen walking towards south with His left foot first.
-Both His lotus feet are adorning with Thandai and nupuram.
-Sight of His strong tough thighs will itself give the devotee strength.
-The sword is held in the hip by the ornamental waist belt.
+Sri Anjaneya is facing west and is seen walking toward the south with His left foot first.
+Both His lotus feet are adorned with thandai and nupuramam.
+The sight of His strong tough thighs will itself give the devotee strength.
+The sword is held at the hip by the ornamental waist belt.
 His tail raises and goes behind His back.
 Across His broad chest is seen the yagnopaveedam.
 His left hand is seen holding the stem of sowgandika pushpa near His left hip.
 The stem of the flower rises above and is seen above His left shoulder.
-With His right hand He is bestowing blessings to devotees in abhya mudra.
-In His both wrist he is adorning kankanam, and angadam is seen in both the arms.
-His kesam is combed neatly, plaited and held tightly by a decorative ‘kesa bhadha’.
-He is wearing ‘kuntalam’ and ‘karna pushpam’ in his long ears.
-The long eye brow and large eye is the most attractive feature of Anjaneya of this kshetra.
+With abhya mudra in His right hand, He is bestowing blessings to devotees.
+In His both wrist, he is adorning kankanam, and angadam is seen in both arms.
+His kesam is combed neatly, plaited, and held tightly by a decorative ‘kesa bhadha’.
+He is wearing ‘kuntalam’ and ‘Karna pushpam’ in his long ears.
+The long eyebrows and large eyes are the most attractive features of Anjaneya of this kshetra.
 There is no word to describe the attention His ‘kataksham’ eye draws.
-One look at the eyes of the Lord, the devotee will fall in love with the Lord.
+With one look at the eyes of the Lord, the devotee will fall in love with the Lord.

 Experience

 Kolar is known for Gold.
-Come, have dharshan of the Lord and carry home a golden heart.
+Come, have darshan of the Lord, and carry home a golden heart.

 KINDLY RECORD YOUR VIEWS